wibiesana/yii2-micro-api/gii_for_rest_using_giiant/readme.txt

 Use a fresh Yii2 app that has Gii installed.

+Replace the files in giiant/src/generators/crud/default/controller-rest with the file provided.
-Replace the files in giiant/src/generators/crud/default/ with the file provided.
+Replace the files in giiant/src/generators/model/model-extended/ with the file provided.

 Run Gii to generate the CRUD code.